What is a coaching model, and why is it useful for your practice?

 If you are on a journey, you need a destination, right?
 So the first step in the GROW coaching model is to know what you want to achieve.
-That includes the main objective of your trajectory, but also short time goals.
+That includes the main objective of your trajectory but also your short-term desired goal.

 It might seem easy enough to set these goals, but sometimes it’s not.
-So, for this process to become easier, you should choose SMART goals.
-That means those that are Specific, Measurable, Acceptable, Realistic, and Timely.
+So, for this process to become easier, you should use the SMART goal framework.
+That means those that are

 Here there are a few questions that often help to identify the right goal for you: